 You’ve either had your wallpaper for years now, or you’re thinking about getting some.
 If you already have it, you might still remember the exciting time when you picked it out.
 And then all the fun you had when you applied it.
 In any case, redecorating (or decorating) your walls can profoundly transform your apartment for little cost if you’re willing to put in the work.
 Replacing your existing wallpaper will ultimately provide a refreshing new look to your apartment and represent a real change of environment.

-If you’re looking to replace wallpaper, it’ll take some dedication to get the job done properly.
+If you can’t clean your wallpaper and you’re looking to replace wallpaper, it’ll take some dedication to get the job done properly.
 Luckily, we’ve written an all-inclusive guide to aid your pursuits – further, once you finish, you’ll be done for good (until you dig this up again in a couple of years).
 But wait!
 You’re probably thinking, “Guys, can’t I just cover the existing layer with my new design of hearts and cute flowers and be done?”
 The answer is a resounding NO!

 There are few reasons for this.
 One is that existing wallpaper may be hiding damage to walls, which you will need to address sooner or later – hiding won’t help you in the long run.
 Another reason to remove old wallpaper is that existing ink and patterns can be seen through any new layer of paper or paint, which defeats the purpose of the redecoration, to begin with.
 Lastly, adding moisture on top of older layers can cause them to lose their adhesiveness, potentially leading to detachment (read: disaster).